sfiera/mactech/displays.rst

      * 3px
      * 3px
      * 3px
+     * 3px
    * * Back porch
      * 19px
+     * 79px
      * 39px
      * 42px
      * 39px

 .. [#iigs] Was the IIgs the first to use DA-15, though?
+.. [#16bit] This is an alternate version of 640×480 available on some machines with low amounts of VRAM, allowing 16-bit color at the cost of screen space.
+The parameters are the same as 640×480, letterboxing it by adding 40px each to the front and back porch.
 .. [#portrait] saragossa.net lists both “Apple” and “Color” (e.g.
    Radius) versions with different sense codes.
 I don’t know what differences exist.